What is a Lay Bet?

-A Lay Bet, also known as laying a bet or betting against a selection, means you are prepared to bet on an outcome of an event that you believe will not happen.
+A lay bet, also known as laying a bet or betting against a selection, means you are prepared to bet on an outcome of an event that you believe will not happen.

-For instance, Manchester United are playing Barcelona in the European Cup Final and you believe it will not be a Draw come the final whistle.
+For instance, Manchester United are playing Barcelona in the European Cup Final and you believe it will not end a Draw at the final whistle.
 You will therefore place a Lay Bet on the Draw not to occur.

 By making a prediction that Manchester United will win, for example, you are unconsiously laying the remaining outcomes - the Draw and a Barcleona win.

 If the odds of laying a Draw were low then you could expect to win or lose the amount you bet.
 If the odds of laying a Draw are high then you must be prepared to risk losing a larger amount if in fact a Draw is the end result.

 Placing a lay bet

 Choose the event you wish to lay and select the amount you'd like to wager / risk before placing the bet.

 With a betting exchange such as Betfair, as shown in the image below, you can lay any selection and choose the odds you want to take.

-By placing a lay bet with a stake of £100 we will win £100 if Equity Card loses the race.
-However, we will stand to lose (also referred to as liability) £180 if Equity Card does in fact win the race.
+By placing a lay bet with a stake of £100 we stand to win £100 if Equity Card loses the race.
+However, we will stand to lose £180 if Equity Card does in fact win the race.